NotYourAnonOne/RubyFileOrganizer/README.md

 ## License

-This project is licensed under the (MIT License)[LICENSE].
+This project is licensed under the [LICENSE](LICENSE).
 Feel free to use, modify, and distribute this script as you see fit.